sjohann81/ucx-os/README.md

 #### Timer

 Timers are flexible resources that allow the dispatch of events, implemented as callback functions.
 Software timers can be used to control a large number of events, without the limitations of hardware timers, such as limited a set of timers and different configurations for each timer.
 Software timers are handled in a single task and callbacks are dispatched in the context of this task.
 This reduces resource usage, compared to timers implemented as several tasks and using the *ucx_task_delay()* primitive.
 Timers can be configured in single shot or auto-reload modes.

+Two implementations are provided for timer management.
+The first one, uses the *timer_handler_systick()* function which uses the system tick as a time reference.
+The second one uses the *timer_handler()* which is based on the system uptime, based on a running hardware counter as a time reference.

 ### Device driver API